Your cookie preferences

 If you weren’t that forward-looking, you’d need to get a PUK from your network.

-Getting a PUK from your network
+Getting a PUK code from your network

 Even before then, many networks did away with selling locked phones, but there were a few that still locked their phones.
 These included: